Dynamics of Topological Defects in Type-II Superconductors under Gradients of Temperature/Spin Density: MOTION OF SINGLE VORTEX UNDER TEMPERATURE GRADIENT

 Since we can choose $\bm{d}$ arbitrarily, we let it parallel to $\bm{v}$ and $\bm{q}$, and take all these vectors in the $x$-direction, assuming the motion of the vortex is limited to only along the $x$-direction.
 In this case, we write $\bm{d} \cdot \bm{\nabla} = d \partial/\partial x$ and $\bm{v} \cdot \bm{\nabla} = v \, \partial/\partial x$, where $\bm{d} = d \bm{e}_x$ and $\bm{v} = v \bm{e}_x$, with $\bm{e}_x$ denoting the unit vector in the $x$-direction.
 The constant $d$ cancels out from all terms.
 Eventually, from Eqs.~\eqref{BTf} and \eqref{intE1}, we arrive at the following expression (cf. Eq.~\eqref{vvsqtransport}):

 Equation~\eqref{vortexqdefinition} and the assumption $\bm{q} =q\bm{e}_x$, $q<0$ lead

 This inequality implies that $v>0$, indicating that the vortex moves toward the higher-temperature region.
-This agrees with the analytical expression obtained for the domain wall model, and its physical picture is the same.
-The slight distinction lies in the presence of an additional term proportional to $\sigma_{\textrm{n}}$, which can be interpreted as a new contribution of Joule heating to the viscous force.
+The resulting direction of the vortex motion is the same as that obtained analytically for the domain wall model, and the two cases share the same physical picture.
+The only additional feature in the vortex case is the term proportional to $\sigma_{\textrm{n}}$, which can be interpreted as a Joule-heating contribution to the viscous force.